Keep your child safe online

-GUIDES FOR PARENTS EXPLAINING SOCIAL MEDIA AND CHAT SOFTWARE
+EXAMPLES OF SOME OF THE GUIDES AVAILABLE FOR PARENTS EXPLAINING SOCIAL MEDIA, CHAT AND GAMES CHAT APPLICATION SOFTWARE.

 There are many quiz style posts that do the rounds on Facebook, they may seem fun or pass a few minutes here and there, but they have an underlying purpose, to obtain your information!.
 Who creates them?, after all they do not show any advertising, and are not linked to any group or individual, they just regularly appear, changing their guise around specific holidays such as Halloween Easter and Christmas.

 'They must be safe as my friend has completed it!' - Did they? or was it someone pretending to be them.
 Did they think the same when they completed the quiz before sending it to you?.
 THESE QUIZZES ARE FAR FROM SAFE !